Best Android phone with removable battery 2025

 Reasons to avoid

-Samsung's creations always rank among the best Android phones, so naturally, it has to make an appearance here as well.
+Samsung's devices always rank among the best Android phones, so naturally, it has to make an appearance here as well.
 You'd be surprised to know that the brand does, in fact, make an Android phone with a removable battery.
-It's called the Galaxy XCover6 Pro and it's usually used by industry professionals like scientists and engineers due to its ultra-robust make.
-It's also our best-ranked rugged Android phone you can buy.
+It's called the Galaxy XCover6 Pro, and it's usually aimed at industry professionals like scientists and engineers due to its ultra-robust build quality.
+It also happens to be our best-ranked rugged Android phone you can buy.
+Although Samsung launch the Galaxy XCover7 a while back, we don't recommend getting it because it actually downgrades a lot of specs compared to this one, despite being the newer model.

 The Samsung Galaxy XCover6 Pro is a 5G phone powered by the Snapdragon 778G 5G SoC.
-You get Android 12 out of the box which is upgradable to Android 13 right away.
+You get Android 12 out of the box which is upgradable to Android 13 right away, and you can expect a few more updates as well.
 It has a 4,050mAh removable battery paired with 25W wired charging.

-Since the Galaxy XCover6 Pro is a rugged phone by design, it boasts IP68 water and dust-proofing as well as military-grade resistance to extreme temperatures.
-You can even use the touchscreen with gloves on.
-The one caveat is that the device is a little pricey for a mid-range device, and it certainly won't be able to go against top-of-the-line mainstream devices such as Samsung Galaxy S24 Ultra.
+Since the Galaxy XCover6 Pro is a rugged phone by design, it boasts IP68 water and dustproofing as well as military-grade resistance to extreme temperatures.
+You can even use the touchscreen with the gloves on.
+The one caveat is that the phone is still a little pricey for a mid-range device, and it certainly won't be able to go against top-of-the-line mainstream devices like Samsung Galaxy S25 Ultra.

 Attribute | Quick look | Score |